ChangWynn/CV/README.md

 ## Skills

-#### Communication
-- Excellent verbal and written communication skills developed through my work experience and team projects during the Software Engineer Bootcamp.
-- Proficient in conveying complex technical concepts to both technical and non-technical stakeholders.

-#### Teamwork
-- Strong collaborative skills fostered through pair programming and group projects at the Software Engineer Bootcamp.
-- Experience working effectively in diverse teams, valuing different perspectives and contributing to a positive team dynamic.

-#### Hard Work
-- Demonstrated dedication and perseverance in completing challenging projects and meeting deadlines.
-- Willingness to put in the extra effort to learn and improve coding skills.

-#### Keep Calm
-- Ability to stay calm and focused under pressure, maintaining productivity and problem-solving effectively.
-- Adaptability and resilience in navigating complex technical challenges.

 #### Full Stack Development
 - Proficient in building full-stack web applications using modern frameworks and technologies such as React, Node.js, MongoDB and Express.
 - Experience with front-end development using HTML, CSS, and JavaScript.